bhav09/NLP-Basics/README.md

 This repository consists of all the necessary codes , basic theory and resources for anyone to start from scratch and study !
+To practice all this , I would recommend spyder IDE for the same because it will notify you via error for any package that you won't be having of nltk.

+To download all the packages of nltk type this in the command prompt: import nltk nltk.download()
+(make sure to have a python environment running on your cmd for the same)

 Resources: